protoben/resume/resume.md

 -----------

 * Proficient in the following:
-    + C, Haskell, assembly (ARM and x86\_64), Git, Nix
+    + Rust, C, Haskell, assembly (ARM and x86\_64), Git, Nix, Linux, Bash, Make, LaTeX
+    + Securely implementing post-quantum signature and zero-knowledge proof systems
-    + Sockets programming, networking internals, Linux networking, 802.11 (wifi)
+    + Sockets programming, network stack internals, Linux networking, 802.11 (wifi)
-    + Security oriented reverse engineering and protocol analysis

-* Did research projects in the following:
+* Did research in the following:
-    + Quantum algorithms and quantum, post-quantum, and classical cryptography
+    + Security definitions for and quantum, post-quantum, and classical cryptography
-    + Protocol emulation for honeypots and Symbolic execution
-    + JPEG, MPEG4 / H.264, SIFT
+    + Applying computer-aided proof techniques to physical systems
+    + Designing, implementing, and optimizing cryptosystems

-* Worked on a number of projects related to networking, cryptography, and security.
-They are available on my [github](https://github.com/protoben).
+* Worked on a number of projects related to cryptography, networking, and security.
+Some are available on my [github](https://github.com/protoben).

 Experience
 ----------

+*   **Galois Inc.**

+    Researcher (August 2019 - Present)

+    + Implemented cryptosystems in Rust, including zero-knowledge proofs, post-quantum signatures, and verifiable computation
+    + Developed a provable security framework for cryptographic hardware obfuscation, now published in TCHES (see "Papers", below)
+    + Wrote proposals for AFRL and NSF research grants
+    + Collaborated with other researchers to meet the goals of DARPA and AFRL programs, producing open-source software and publications

 *   **Texas A&M University**

-    Graduate Research Assistant, advised by Fang Song (September 2018 - Present)
+    Graduate Research Assistant, advised by Fang Song (September 2018 - June 2019)

     + Developed new provable quantum security properties for hash functions
     + Examined the security of classical hash functions with respect to